krother/Biopython_Tutorial/BLAST.md

 ### 3.1 Introduction to the os module

-Open the document *pipelines/os_module_puzzle.pdf*.
+Open the document :::file BLAST/pipelines/os_module_puzzle.pdf .
 Do the exercise.

 ### 3.2 Running BLAST from Python

 Now we will use the function **os.system** to run BLAST.
 Create a Python script **run_blast.py** in the *data/* directory.
 Write the following commands into it:

+    :::python
     import os

     cmd = "blastp -query query.seq -db Plasmodium_falciparum.fasta -out output.txt -outfmt 7"